List of Cheers characters: Nick and Loretta Tortelli

 In "Save the Last Dance for Me" (1986), Nick and Loretta enter the dance competition against Sam and Carla, but both are disqualified during the contest.
 Nick and Carla dance for one time, and subsequently win the competition.
 At the bar, Nick begs Carla to be together with him again behind Loretta's back, but Carla, in retaliation, cracks an egg on his forehead.

 Nick and Loretta appear in their own short-lived spin-off The Tortellis, which lasted from January to May 1987.
 In "Spellbound" (1987), Loretta leaves Nick because she figures that Nick is not faithful to her.
 She then goes to Cheers to seek help from Carla and Diane Chambers (Shelley Long) for independence, such as becoming a singer.
 Nick arrives at the bar to woo Diane, Loretta, and then Carla with a violinist and dinner without success.
 Diane advises Nick to improve his marriage with Loretta, so he leaves the bar trying to go after Loretta.

-In "Loathe and Marriage" (1993), Nick and Loretta come to his daughter Sarafina's (Leah Remini) wedding with a retired police officer, located at the bar.
+In "Loathe and Marriage" (1993), Nick and Loretta come to his daughter Serafina's (Leah Remini) wedding with a retired police officer, located at the bar.
 Carla tries to throw him out, but Sarafina convinces her to let Nick stay.
 At the wedding reception, Loretta sings.